Barefoot Hub Ball

-- Six players for each side are selected by each captain to be shot takers who take hub shots
+- Six players for each side are selected by each captain to be shot takers who take hub shots.

-- One of the hubs will be used (the other is not used – captains and ref decide which one)
+- One of the hubs will be used (the other is not used – captains and ref decide which one).

 - The first round of shots are from a spot 3 meters from the field/ end zone line and in line with that hub.
 So a shot must go 5 meters to get into the hub (i.e. 5 m from spot to edge of hub).

-- Player 1 from Side A takes 5 shots from that 5 meter location with both feet planted at the spot (and cannot move from that position and any movement off that spot, if called by ref, negates that hub shot
+- Player 1 from Side A takes 5 shots from that 5 meter location with both feet planted at the spot (and cannot move from that position and any movement off that spot, if called by ref, negates that hub shot).

-- As with all hub shots any touch of the ball on the fly in the hub area is a score
+- As with all hub shots any touch of the ball on the fly in the hub area is a score.

 - Score of 0 to 5 is possible for first player (every shot that hits in the hub is a point).
 Side B does the same (5 shots), and if one side has more points, the match ends and they win.

-- If still tied after the first shooters are done, then Player 2 from each side with get 4 shots each, and if one side has more points they win, and if still tied, then:
+- If still tied after the first shooters are done, then Player 2 from each side will get 4 shots each, and if one side has more points they win, and if still tied, then:

 - Player 3 from each side gets 3 shots each, and if still tied, then: